 Many ask why I share information freely.
 Well, I am a firm believer that every person has a right to know and not be blocked from finding out who they are.
 People who are adopted, an unknown parent, grandparents, not knowing their culture, and the worst, loss of history due to the ugliness of slavery.
 I share to help resolve all these blockers.

 My father always said that to know your ancestors is to know yourself.
-I truly believe this as I discover the strong women that had to endure a lot in order to make it possible for me to be here.
-I hope sharing helps many others in their pursuit of discovering the past.
+I truly believe this as I discover the strong men and women that had to endure plenty in the past, they made it possible for me to be here.
+My father understood my pursuit but our daily evening call always including his opening joke statement, “How many muertitos did you bother today?”.
+In memory of my father, Luis Bayala Delgado, I hope that what I share helps many others in their pursuit of discovering the past.